‘They are very active’: Mariners talking to several teams about making moves as trade deadline approaches

-It appeared the next move for the Mariners as the Friday’s Major League Baseball trade deadline looms didn’t come Wednesday.
-Though MLB sources said the Mariners and general manager Jerry Dipoto were engaged in multiple conversations with teams, hoping to acquire an established hitter, preferably right-handed, and at least one reliever if not more.
+It appears the final move for the Mariners, as Friday’s Major League Baseball trade deadline looms, didn’t come Wednesday.
+MLB sources said the Mariners and general manager Jerry Dipoto were engaged in multiple conversations with teams, hoping to acquire an established hitter, preferably right-handed, and at least one reliever if not more.

 “They are very active,” a MLB source from a National League organization said.
 “When Jerry says he’s going to make a deal, he usually makes two.”